harlan-zw/harlanzw.com/content/pages/sponsors.md

 ---
-title: "Test"
+title: "Sponsors"
-head.title: "Harlan Wilton - Nuxt Freelance Developer"
 ---
-# Sponsors
+# Sponsors :i-line-md-heart

 Through the support of my amazing sponsors I'm able to dedicate a lot of my professional time to working on open-source.